LAW3015 : Environmental Law

 Intended Knowledge Outcomes

-• Ability to identify the interrelation between environmental law, environmental science and legal cultures
+• Ability to identify and critically understand the interrelation between environmental law, environmental science, legal cultures and more importantly, environmental politics.

 • Familiarisation with the background to and development of environmental regulation in the UK